10 Reasons Children Misbehave

 Pick up trash at their masjid or school.

 Give their younger sibling something from their stuff to express care.

 Children should learn to share and give from the things they love, it's Sunnah!
 And it will help them get less attached to the trinkets of this world.
 This is a highly valuable lesson but sadly lacking in much of the upbringing today.

 9. WHEN CHILDREN DON'T LEARN RESPONSIBILITY

-Our children are not technically little prince and princesses; they need to share in the day-to-day responsibility of running the household and picking up after themselves.
+Our children are technically not little prince and princesses and need to share in the day-to-day responsibility of running the household and picking up after themselves.
 I emphasize the need for kids to help out in the kitchen and yard, by taking out the trash, doing a load of laundry, washing the dishes, packing and sorting clothes, etc.

 10. WHEN CHILDREN IMITATE BAD BEHAVIOR

-My husband or I always know who our kids are with and where they are going at all times.
-So if we see misbehavior, we can pinpoint its source, and either change the situation or talk to our kids about it.
-Remember with kids, what you permit, you promote.
+Know who your kids are with and where they are going at all times and if you notice misbehavior, it’s easier to pinpoint the source.
+Then either change the situation or talk to your kids about what’s happening.
+Remember with kids, what you permit, you promote!